-I just moved into a new suburban home with a beautiful yard.
-It has plenty of space, although it’s never been used as a farm before, as far as I know.
-I’ve always been interested in running a very small farm as a hobby.
-It wouldn’t be for commercial purposes, at least to start, but just to feed my own family.
+Let's say you've just moved into a new suburban home with a big, beautiful yard.
+You've always been interested in running a small farm as a hobby.
+Maybe not for commercial purposes, but to feed your own family.
 Is this legal?

-But farming livestock of any sort is generally regulated at the local, state, and/or federal levels.
-Different animals are also regulated differently.
-Before you start investing in expensive chicken coops, animal feed, and assorted farm equipment, you should make absolutely sure that livestock are permitted.
+Farming livestock of any sort is, however, often regulated at the local, state, and/or federal levels.
+Different animals are regulated differently.
+Before you start investing in expensive chicken coops, animal feed, or assorted farm equipment, make absolutely sure that livestock are permitted.

-Your first phone call should be to your local zoning board or zoning office (which most cities or counties have some version of).
-They will be able to inform you about your property’s zoning.
-They may then direct you to a separate state or city agency to answer questions on what sorts of animals you can keep and for what purposes.
+The first place to contact (or check the website of) is your local zoning board or zoning office, which most cities or counties have some version of.
+They will be able to inform you about your property's zoning.
+They might then direct you to a separate state or city agency to answer questions on what sorts of animals you can keep and for what purposes.

 In Michigan, for example, it's called the Department of Agriculture and Rural Development.
 In California, it varies by city.
 Some cities have published extensive guides for folks interested in starting goat farms on their property, like San Diego.

-These situations could be dangerous, and result in all sorts of unexpected kinds of liability.
+These situations could actually be dangerous and result in unexpected kinds of liability.
 They could also, more simply, make your neighbors unhappy with you.
 If the smells or noise of the animals bother the neighbors, they could have a legitimate cause of action against you for trespass or private nuisance.
 A judge might award nominal damages, and/or force you to remove the animals.

 Before you begin your backyard farming efforts, be sure to speak with—or at least notify—your neighbors.
 This is not unlike the type of courtesy you would give if you were undertaking a major home renovation.
 Neighbors tend to be less suspicious or angry when they're aware of what's going on.